 Gilbert’s SCUMM engine would show incredible versatile both in production and in the interface in which the player interacted with the game, Lucasfilm Games would also eliminate for the player to die, unlike adventures from Sierra that were notorious for literally killing you on every screen, couple that with dead-ends and the experience could quickly become cumbersome.

 A string of nearly perfect adventure games would the coming years be developed by Lucasfilm – with games like Loom, Indiana Jones and Monkey Island the Golden Era of Adventure Games was about to begin.

-With humour, top notch storytelling, beautiful graphics, and enjoyable gameplay these title paved the way for how almost all future adventure games would be.
+With humor, top-notch storytelling, beautiful graphics, and enjoyable gameplay these titles paved the way for how almost all future adventure games would be.

-Both Indiana Jones, Maniac Mansion and Monkey Island saw sequels in first half of the ’90s, titles that is widely regarded as the best adventure games ever made.
+Both Indiana Jones, Maniac Mansion, and Monkey Island saw sequels in the first half of the ’90s, titles that are widely regarded as the best adventure games ever made.

 Sierra would continue on its proven formula, releasing some of its very best adventure titles in the first part of the ’90s.
 All the Quest series saw new sequels and new titles like Freddy Pharkas and Gabriel Knight were added to the portfolio.

 Sierra titles from my sealed Sierra collection.
 The very early ’90s started out absolutely fantastic for the adventure game fan.
 Sierra stuck to its formula and produced some extremely fine titles and best of all, they all left the text-parser behind, finally the big franchises like King’s Quest, Space Quest, Police Quest, and Leisure Suit Larry where point and click.